Skip to main content

 Files.com supports modern, secure SFTP encryption algorithms by default, requiring all inbound SFTP connections to use only secure ciphers.
 Enabling insecure SFTP ciphers allows clients to negotiate legacy algorithms with known weaknesses.

-The best way to avoid the need for these settings is to ask all your clients, vendors, or counterparties to upgrade to the latest version of any app they are using.
+The best path to avoid this setting is to ask clients, vendors, or counterparties to upgrade to the latest version of any app they are using.
+Another option is to switch those connections to FTPS (FTP with TLS encryption) instead of SFTP.
+In many systems, TLS-based security is stronger than SFTP-based security, and cipher policies can be managed more tightly.

 When You Would Use This Setting